cryinkfly/cryinkfly/README.md

 - 🔭 I’m looking for people who support me in my work so that we can achieve great things together!
 - 🌱 I’m currently learning everything! 🤣
 - 📔 I’m creating some helpful tips and tricks on specific topics in computer science and information technology!
-- 🥅 2021 Goals: Contribute more to Open Source projects and find!
+- 🥅 2021 Goals: Contribute more to Open Source projects!
 - 💬 Would You like to get in touch with me?
 - 📫 Then You can contact me via ![contact form](https://cryinkfly.com/contact/) or via <a href="mailto:info@cryinkfly.de">mail address!</a>!